 When I first received these snowshoes the first thought that went through my head was “what a color”.
 The turquoise mixed with the black and the yellow bindings made these snowshoes stand out, especially when compared to all the black … Continue reading →

 It’s an interesting time for the world of snowshoe racing.
-With improved shoe traction devices and ski touring/uphill gear, many casual outdoor exercisers and elite endurance athletes don’t really need to strap on a pair of snowshoes. … Continue reading →
+With improved shoe traction devices and ski touring/uphill gear, many casual outdoor exercisers and elite endurance athletes don’t really need to strap on a pair of snowshoes.
+Unless, however, they … Continue reading →

 When I first acquired my Yukon Charlie’s Pro II Series 930 snowshoes, I couldn’t wait to try them out.
 Unfortunately, throughout the Pacific Northwest, snow was in short supply for the majority of this winter.

 There’s no doubt that one of the biggest improvements in snowshoe design recently are the bindings.
-I started snowshoeing about 10 years ago, and the only thing I disliked about the sport was putting on … Continue reading →
+I started snowshoeing about 10 years ago, and the only thing I disliked about the sport was putting on the equipment on my feet … Continue reading →

 In the forests of the Teton mountain range, I’ve recently set off on several hikes with my 30-inch Atlas 9 Series snowshoes.
 I found $169.95 a very reasonable price for these shoes and I selected groomed trails for almost all … Continue reading →